quicwg/base-drafts/draft-ietf-quic-transport.md

 initial_max_stream_data_bidi_local (0x05):

-: This parameter is an integer value specifying the initial flow control limit for locally-initiated bidirectional streams.
+: This parameter is an integer value specifying the initial flow control limit for locally initiated bidirectional streams.
 This limit applies to newly created bidirectional streams opened by the endpoint that sends the transport parameter.
 In client transport parameters, this applies to streams with an identifier with the least significant two bits set to 0x00; in server